prashantpawar/sol-unit/README.md

 ### Test format

-The rules for a unit testing contract right now (0.2.x) are these:
+The rules for a unit testing contract right now (0.3.x) are these:

 1. Test-contracts must use the same name as the test target but end with `Test`.
 If you want to test a contract named `Arrays`, name the test-contract `ArraysTest`.
 If you want to test a contract named `Coin`, name the test-contract `CoinTest`, and so on.

 2. Test function names must start with `test`, e.g. `function testAddTwoInts()`, and they must be public.
 There is no limit on the number of test-functions that can be in each test-contract.

-3. The test-contract may use a test event: `event TestEvent(address indexed fId, bool indexed result, uint error, bytes32 indexed message);`.
+3. The test-contract may use a test event: `event TestEvent(bool indexed result, string message);`.
 The recommended way of doing unit tests is to have the test-contract extend `Asserter`, by importing `Asserter.sol` (comes with the library).
 Its assertion methods has a proper test event already set up which will fire automatically when an assertion is made.
 There is no limit on the number of assertions in a test method.

-NOTE: If none of the existing assertions would fit, then it is always possible to extend the Asserter.sol contract or to calculate the result in the test-function and use `assertTrue` or `assertFalse`.
+NOTE: If none of the existing assertions would fit, extend the Asserter.sol contract or calculate the result in the test-function and use `assertTrue` or `assertFalse`.

 - A test **passes** if no assertion fails (i.e. `result` is `true` in every test event).
 If no assertions are made, the test will pass automatically.
 If at least one assertion fails, the test will **not pass**.

 **Example of a simple storage value test**

 ```
-import "assertions/Asserter.sol";
+import "./assertions/Asserter.sol";

 contract Demo {

-    uint public x = 0;
+    uint _x = 0;

-    function setX(uint _x){
+    function setX(uint x){
+        _x = x;
+    }

+    function getX() constant returns (uint x){
-        x = _x;
+        return _x;
     }
 }